lupyuen/lupyuen.github.io/src/rustsim.md

 # Build BL602 Firmware for WebAssembly

-TODO
+We've created a [__Makefile__](https://github.com/lupyuen/bl602-simulator/blob/main/Makefile) that builds the above BL602 Rust Firmware into WebAssembly.

-To compile BL602 Rust Firmware into WebAssembly...
+Here's how we use it...

 ```bash
 # Configure emscripten.
 See https://emscripten.org/docs/getting_started/downloads.html